-A few weeks ago I was at a house party and my friend asked me to help her making a chocolate cheesecake.
-She’s a great cook but she was swamped finishing 5 different dishes for our dinner!
-Of course, I was very happy to help and make my first ever cheesecake!
+A few weeks ago, I was at a house party and my friend asked me to help her making a chocolate cheesecake.
+She’s a great cook, but she was swamped trying to cook five different dishes for our dinner!
+Of course, I was very happy to help and make my first ever cheesecake.

 My friend found this recipe for a baked chocolate cheesecake with Bourbon biscuits.
 These are iconic British chocolate sandwich biscuits filled with dark chocolate buttercream.
 Did you know that you can make your own Bourbon biscuits at home?
 I have shared my recipe for Chocolate ‘Bourbon’ Biscuits here on my blog.

 We decided to make a baked cheesecake because it’s quicker than the normal type as it doesn’t need to refrigerate for hours.
 The result is this creamy, rich and indulgent baked cheesecake with a mascarpone cream filling and a chocolate Bourbon sandwich biscuit crust topped with smooth milk and white chocolate sauce.

 For the base

 For the filling

 - 150g chocolate

 - 100g milk and white chocolate, melted